namespace-Pt/SimpleChat/README.md

   ...

   User: <Current Input>
+  Assistant:
   ```

-- By default, the hidden states of conversation histories are cached for faster decoding, you can turn of caching by specifying `--no_cache` when running the script
+- By default, the hidden states of conversation histories are cached for faster decoding, you can turn off caching by specifying `--no_cache` when running the script

 ## TODOs
 - [ ] user-specified chat prompts